GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-event-introduction/index.md

 To generate event-level reports, the browser matches _attribution source events_ (clicks) with _attribution trigger data_ (conversion data) defined by an adtech.
 Later, the browser sends the reports to a predefined endpoint, with some delay and noise.

 <figure>
-{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/LmX5xkFFMmgG8cJEm78I.png", alt="ALT_TEXT_HERE", width="800", height="517" %}
+{% Img src="image/O2RNUyVSLubjvENAT3e7JSdqSOx1/LmX5xkFFMmgG8cJEm78I.png", alt="Diagram that shows how Attribution Reporting with event-level reports work", width="800", height="517" %}
  <figcaption>How Attribution Reporting with event-level reports works</figcaption>
 </figure>

 {% Details %}
 {% DetailsSummary 'h3' %}
 How it works in detail: event-level reports
 {% endDetailsSummary %}

-Ad elements (`a`) can be configured with attributes that are specific to attribution reporting:
+Ad elements (<code>a</code>) can be configured with attributes that are specific to attribution reporting:

 - Custom data to attach to an ad click on the publisher's side, for example a click ID or campaign ID // `attributionsourceeventid`
 - The site for which an attribution trigger (conversion) is expected for this ad. // `attributiondestination`
 - The reporting endpoint that will be notified of conversions, namely the endpoint that will receive reports sent by the user's browser. // `attributionreportto`
 - Optionally, the duration for which conversions can be attributed to a click on this ad—from the moment the ad is clicked. // `attributionexpiry`
 - Optionally, a priority to assign to this source. // `attributionsourcepriority`

 It's also possible to register a source for navigations [initiated by `window.open()`](/docs/privacy-sandbox/attribution-reporting-event-guide/#register-clicks-with-windowopen).

 When the user clicks this ad, the browser—on the user's local device—records this event, alongside the attribution configuration data that was specified.

 Later on, the user visits the advertiser's website and performs an action that the advertiser or their adtech provider categorizes as a conversion, such as a purchase.
 When this happens, the advertiser or adtech provider triggers an attribution: it asks the browser to record an attribution and attaches some data to it, the trigger data.
 The browser then matches the ad click and attribution trigger data.

 Finally, the browser schedules a report to be sent to the endpoint specified on the ad side.
 This report includes:

 - Custom source-side data that the adtech or advertiser attached to the ad click.
 - Custom data from the attribution side (trigger data), with some noise.